- Lesson 1: Observations and Signs 1h 30min

 Rubrics are essential to the practice of homeopathy.
 The repertory is made up of hundreds of thousands of rubrics that have been compiled by the most renowned Homeopathic physicians of the profession.
 Learning to find these rubrics, understanding exactly what they mean, and how to study remedies through them will enhance our knowledge and utility of both the repertory and materia medica.
 We will be exploring the practice of turning observations and signs into useful rubrics, defining unique and arcane terms, and exploring twenty remedies in-depth.
 These twenty remedies will be split into ten injury remedies, and ten cough remedies.
 We will also explore these remedies in terms of miasm, known sensation, and unique, single remedy rubrics.

-Week 1: Observations and Signs
+Lesson 1: Observations and Signs

 Turn observations into rubics.